Capricornian–Aquarian Border, Capricorn

 “I-I’m very sorry for what happened, sir,” Vogt stammered.
 “I-I’m really glad that you’re all right… I… It was all my fault that you were—”

 “I’m aware,” Werner interjected, “who is at fault.”

 Vogt stiffened.
 “I…”

-“You would’ve been punished if I didn’t select you for this mission.
+“You would’ve been punished if I didn’t select you for this operation.
 But don’t mistake this as a favor.
 There is no point in throwing away something that can still be used,” Werner stated the finality clearly, loudly.
-“If you don’t display the appropriate behaviors on this mission, you will be dishonorably discharged.”
+“If you don’t display the appropriate behaviors on this operation, you will be dishonorably discharged.”

 Heads turned in their direction.
 Vogt shrank deeper inside of himself.